NemanjaTam/ISA_Pharmacy/README.md

 3.12 Pharmacy-> workers -> appointments
 Select dermatologist and click appointments,choose from  working days and select time and duration.
 You cannot create 2 appointments on same date/time/duration.
  Dermatologist can work from 7am to 22pm!
+Dermatologist Ana Kesic is working in other Pharmacy for date 16.sept 2021

 3.22 Create action/promotion - insert text and set dates.
 All subscribers should receive message from pharmacy email ursaminor1777@gmail.com